 Sec.
 2–501.
 Membership

-- The Admissions and Registration Committee has fourteen members.
+- The Admissions and Registration Committee has 15 members.
 The members are

-- three students appointed by the president from a panel of names submitted by Student Government for one-year terms;
+- two students appointed by the president from a panel of names submitted by Student Government for one-year terms;

 - one student appointed by the president from a panel of names submitted by the Graduate Student Assembly for a one-year term; and